She wrote, “I am very very new to homeschooling . . .” and asked for help.

 “Ah!
 The homeschooling journey!
 Think of it as another facet of your motherhood.
 Homeschooling is the best investment (time and money) our family has ever made.
 You can do it!
 As you get started on this journey, there are a number of things to consider, decisions to make, and resources to purchase.”

-Based on my professional training and personal experiences, I’ve written this post detailing the suggestions that I shared with the homeschooling-mom-to-be.
+Based on my professional training and personal experiences both in the classroom and homeschooling, I’ve written this post detailing the suggestions that I shared with the homeschooling-mom-to-be.

 What is my educational experience?
 I earned a Bachelor of Science (BS) in elementary education and a Master of Science in Education (MSEd).
-I’m a former classroom teacher (public and private) and administrator.
+I’m a former classroom teacher and administrator (public and private) and tutor.
 I provide professional development to teachers and parents.
-I homeschooled my kids in high school in the late 1980s, before there was internet.
-And I’ve helped with the homeschooling of thirteen of my grandkids, 2005 to present.
+I homeschooled my kids in high school in the late 1980s, before there were internet resources for homeschoolers.
+And I’ve helped with the homeschooling of thirteen of my grandkids, kindergarten through high school, 2005 to present.

 We dedicated our family room as learning space the years we homeschooled seven, K-MS

 Home School Legal Defense Association (HSLDA) is the nation’s largest, most trusted homeschool advocacy organization.
-HSLD hslda.org is also an accurate place to learn about your state laws.
+HSLD’s website is also an accurate place to learn about your state’s laws (https://hslda.org/legal).
 They also have an exceptional blog.
 In addition, they offer a reasonably priced membership to have access to attorneys, additional resources, and you can get a homeschool ID card.
-They are well worth it!
+The benefits are well worth it!

 Join a homeschooling COMMUNITY.
 It can be local and/or online.
-HSLDA has a extensive, detailed listing; link to that page.
+HSLDA has a extensive, detailed listing.
+Here’s the link to that page.
 However, having advised that, I will say that when I started there weren’t support groups and the internet didn’t exist.
 So we never became members of a co-op.

-Become knowledgeable about homeschooling STYLES.
+Become knowledgeable about homeschooling STYLES or APPROACHES.
 This knowledge will help you make curricula choices, scheduling decisions, and student/teacher type of engagement.
 Common styles include traditional, classical, Charlotte Mason, Montessori, Waldorf, unschooling, and eclectic homeschooling.
 You can learn more by searching “homeschool styles.”
 That search should provide an AI summary and you can search further using those style names.
-Ours has been a combination of traditional and eclectic with strong classical beliefs.
+Ours has been a combination of traditional and eclectic with strong classical overtones.
+A quick review of eight different approaches can be found HERE.

 However, I must say that when we started, we didn’t even think about style.
 We just thought subjects and knowledge and skills needed, and tried to find textbooks to support their learning.
-There was very little that a parent could buy in the late 1980s.
+There was very little that a parent could buy in the late 1980s as most curriculum publishers sold to public school systems.

 I’m a strong believer in systematic, explicit instruction and daily practice in language arts and math with a tradition schedule of a planned lesson each day.
 Our approach to both language arts and math has been classical.
 I’ve provided the language arts instruction, drawing upon many resources to support the foundation literacy skills and knowledge before delving into narrative, essay, or research writing.
-In math, we have stuck with Saxon math, K-HS, a classical curriculum.
+In math, we have stuck with Saxon math, kindergarten through calculus, a classical curriculum.
 We follow a fairly strict day-by-day lesson schedule in both language arts and math.
 Then, for science and social studies, we’ve been more relaxed with an eclectic approach.
 Our choices are influenced by basic required knowledge according to educational standards and interests.
-Our main goals for science and social studies is to build a broad knowledge foundation and to develop thinking and communication skills.
-Extra courses have been based on individual interests and availability, i.e., drawing, painting, crafting, drama, martial arts, usually through a micro-school.
+Our main goal for science and social studies is two-fold: to build a broad knowledge foundation and to develop thinking and communication skills.
+Extra courses have been based on individual interests and availability, i.e., drawing, painting, crafting, drama, martial arts, instrumental music.
+Some are private, some in-person with a group of students, some online.

-Think about tradition school year vs. year-round.
+Think about traditional school year vs. year-round.
 If you aren’t familiar with the year-round approach, search it online.
 We use year-round which gives us lots of flexibility with non-school days throughout the year.
 We fell into the rhythm of year-round because we need breaks throughout the year.
-We take time off for holiday activities, for a week at the coast twice a year, for pauses after some intense studies, for family emergencies, i.e., illness or the visits of family that lives overseas.
+We take time off for holiday activities, for vacation weeks at the coast, for pauses after some intense studies, for family emergencies, i.e., illness or the visits of our family that lives overseas.
 Public schools in our state have a 165 day calendar.
-Our target is 150 days since we don’t have half-days, assemblies, pep-rallies, etc.
+Our target is 150 days since we don’t have half-days, assemblies, pep-rallies, etc., and we don’t have to report our days.

 You need to consider your day to day routine, for example, how many days, which days of the week.
-And you need to decide the general time during the day–morning or afternoon, or both.
+And you need to decide the general time during the day–morning or afternoon.
 You want to have a general sequence of subjects throughout the day based on the rhythm of your home and which ones require lots of 1:1 engagement or which ones can be mostly self-managed.
 Our schedule varies based on age, subjects, and family plans, i.e., appointments.
 However, it is for the most part predictable.
-We’ve learned that predictable schedules help us thrive.
+We’ve learned that predictable schedules help us thrive and be consistent.
+They also save time.
+We begin in the morning with core subjects.
+With older students, depending on when they get started, some academic work may carry into the afternoon.

 Another factor to consider if you have high school kids is potential employment.
-In HS, my kids had part-time jobs.
+In high school, my kids had part-time jobs.
 My son was a gardener’s helper on a large estate.
 My daughter was a part-time nanny for a nurse.
-So our schedule had to work around their employment commitments.
+So their schooling schedules had to work around their employment commitments.

 Determine what space you will dedicate to homeschooling.
 In other words, where will school work be done?
-It can vary by nature of studies and type of work (i.e., desk for online, kitchen table for writing, comfy chair for reading).
+It can vary by space available, nature of studies, and type of work (i.e., desk for online, kitchen table for writing, comfy chair for reading).
 Where will supplies and books will be kept?

 In our case, because there were years when we had up to seven kids homeschooling spanning K-MS, as well as a toddler and a baby, we repurposed our family room into the learning space.
 We have desks that were discarded from public school so each one has a small square of personal space.
 We keep materials and supplies in that room.
 However, we’ve sprawled out in other places to do our work–whatever suits us and is comfortable at the time.
 Now with only three still schooling, we have plenty of space.